 In the United Kingdom Le Droit Humain works with no less than six different Rituals (Lauderdale, Verulam, Scottish, Irish, Georges Martin, Emulation).
 They are nicely summed up and explained on their website.

-The USA Federation has the following in their FAQ:
+The USA Federation used to have the following in their FAQ:

 What rituals do we work?